Avoid These 8 Mistakes When Selling Your Home

 6. Showing an Empty Home

-Showing an empty home is a big mistake because it doesn’t allow prospective buyers to imagine themselves living there.
-If you move out before the house sells, consider hiring a staging company to bring in furniture, lighting, plants, and other objects to give your empty home life.
+Showing an empty home is a common mistake because it doesn’t allow prospective buyers to imagine themselves living there.
+If you move out before the house sells, consider hiring a home staging company to bring in furniture, lighting, plants, and other objects to give your empty home life.

 7. Declining Proper Insurance